RobertDavidson1/CollegeNotes/Computer Science - Sem2/Theory/NumPy Intro.md

 	- *Modern CPU Instructions:* NumPy optimized for current CPUs for faster calculations.
 - **Advantages:**
 	- *Memory Efficiency:* Fewer bytes than Python lists
-	- *Iterating through lists:* Is much faster than with Python
+	- *Iterating through lists:* Is much faster than with NumPy
 ___